-Anja Haman is a true legend in the Vancouver Ultimate community.
-She’s been a high level player and mentor for more than 2 decades.
+Anja Haman is a true legend in the Vancouver ultimate community.
+She’s been a high level player and mentor for more than two decades.

-Anja was instrumental in forming the Vancouver competitive women’s team Goo (later known as Prime) that started from only being able to get 2 points off North West US teams to being World Champions in 7 years.
+Anja was instrumental in forming the Vancouver competitive women’s team Goo (later known as Prime) that started from only being able to get two points off North West US teams to being World Champions in seven years.
 Anja’s competitive achievements include playing for Canada in WUGC in 1994 with Ottawa (bronze), 1996 with Goo (5th), and 2000 & 2004 with Prime (Gold).
 She also played on the 1st World Games team in 2001 (Gold).
-In addition Anja won Paganello in 2007 and Potlatch in 1996 and 2004 and played in and won numerous womens & co-ed tournaments around the world.
-While living in the Uk from 2005-2008 Anja was coach and player of the UK women’s team Iceni leading them to 3 national titles.
+In addition Anja won Paganello in 2007 and Potlatch in 1996 and 2004 and played in and won numerous women's & co-ed tournaments around the world.
+While living in the UK from 2005-2008, Anja was coach and player of the UK women’s team Iceni leading them to three national titles.

-Anja’s Ultimate contributions were not just limited to female elite players.
-Anja’s desire to assist the growth of ultimate in Vancouver, Canada & Worldwide is legendary.
+Anja’s ultimate contributions were not just limited to female elite players.
+Anja’s desire to assist the growth of ultimate in Vancouver, Canada, and worldwide is legendary.
 She was a Board member of the B.C.
-Disc Sports Society (BCDSS) in the early 1990’s; Tournament Director for Flowerbowl in 1994 and 1995; Creator of the first ever ultimate calendar to promote female players in the early 1990’s as well as several skills manuals, clinics and videos for women, youth, competitive and new players.
+Disc Sports Society (BCDSS) in the early 1990s; Tournament Director for Flower Bowl in 1994 and 1995; and creator of the first ever ultimate calendar to promote female players in the early 1990s, as well as several skills manuals, clinics and videos for women, youth, competitive and new players.